kanamandarajesh/Terraform/Interview_questions.md

    - First, run `terraform plan` to ensure your configuration is correct and check for any errors.
 Then, check the Terraform logs by running `TF_LOG=DEBUG terraform apply` to get more detailed output.
 Finally, check the cloud provider’s console for any issues related to the EC2 instance creation.

 ---

-These answers should provide you with a solid understanding of Terraform for your interview preparation!